DSML Environments

 Package Listing

-The Environment Settings panel lists all the packages downloaded to the given environment, along with the package version, package manager, and any addition information.
+The Environment Settings panel lists all the packages downloaded to the given environment, along with the package version, package manager, and any additional information.

 From here you can update a package version or remove or download a package.

-• User Defined: if yes, the package was imported by a user; if no, the it's a dependency package or a system package.
+• User Defined: If yes, the package was imported by a user.
+If no, then it is a dependency package or a system package.
 For instance, if the user imported numpy, the numpy package is user defined; the setup tools package is a dependency package; DateTime is a system package.

 • Info: indicates any additional information about the package.